Melton School of Adult Learning

 This thought-provoking encounter with Jewish core values is designed for young adults, with or without young children.
 Through study of master stories and centuries of wisdom that have been gleaned from these narratives, we discover our own understandings and, for parents, consider the relevant ideas and method for bringing the conversation home.
 For more information contact email@example.com

 What Makes the Florence Melton School of Adult Jewish Learning Unique?

 Louisville Melton teachers are in a class of their own and their excellence has been recognized by the national Melton headquarters.

 For more information, contact Melton Director, Deborah Slosberg at 502-458-5359 or firstname.lastname@example.org.

 Scholarships will be available.
 Contact Deborah Slosberg for more information.

-For questions about registering over the phone, please call (502) 459-0660.
-Online registration is also available.
+For questions and registering over the phone, please call 502-458-5359.
+Online registration is also available above.